UW-Macrostrat/macrostrat/services/column-footprint-editor/README.md

 Can add a known geometry by pasting either geojson or wkt into text box.

+Map legend for column-groups

+09/13/21:

+Column-groups are now project specific.

+Frontend and Backend are Dockerized

 ### Bugs:

 Strange console error, `Cannot read property 'getSelectedIds' of null`, on stopDragging event